 I’ve been building online experiences since 1998 – first as a web developer, and now as a user experience designer.
 I made the switch around 12 years ago, but still maintain a love of front end web development, and stay up to date on modern development techniques.
-The site you're looking at now is a Node-based site, which I built from scratch using the Eleventy static site generator.
+The site you’re looking at now is a Jekyll-based static site, which I maintain using Siteleaf.

 I’ve worked in UX leadership roles in a variety of environments, including agencies, startups, and video game studios.
 My primary design tools are Sketch and Axure RP, and I’m a huge fan of Zeplin for efficiently collaborating with developers.
 I’m also an expert HTML and CSS developer, and often prototype “in the browser”.
 In the past, I’ve worked with Photoshop, Balsamiq, OmniGraffle, and InDesign.